 Living things can truly add to the peace and comfort of a home.
-For those that may not have a lot of time to devote to plant care, Aglaonemas, which are commonly known as Chinese Evergreens, are a splendid choice to enliven your home.
-This one needed some attention today.
-It has lived with me for several years and is in fairly low light so it grows slowly, but has done very well.
+For those that may not have a lot of time to devote to plant care, Aglaonemas, which are commonly known as Chinese Evergreens are a splendid choice to enliven your home.
+This one has lived with me for several years and is in fairly low light so it grows slowly, but has done very well.

-There is a solid green variety but most of them have an attractive mottled coloring in their leaves This gives them a rich, noble appearance and some of the species have been named to reflects just that.
+There is a solid green variety but most Chinese Evergreens have an attractive mottled coloring in their leaves This gives them a rich, noble appearance and some of the species have been named to reflect just that.
 'Silver Queen', 'Silver King' and 'Augustifolium' are among the popular hybrids.
 A new hybrid seems to show up on the market every year or so.